Scottish public spending deficit falls to £23.7bn

 Scotland received at least a further £3.7bn in reserved spending in response to the pandemic, down from £9.4bn.

-However, this fall in spending on the pandemic was largely offset by the costs of servicing the public sector debt.
+However, this reduction in spending on the pandemic was largely offset by the costs of servicing the public sector debt.

-Meanwhile, Scotland's illustrative geographical share of North Sea revenue was £3.5bn, up from £0.8bn the previous year, as energy prices recovered from the falls during the pandemic.
+Meanwhile, Scotland's illustrative geographical share of North Sea oil and gas revenue was £3.5bn, up from £0.8bn the previous year, as energy prices recovered from the falls during the pandemic.

+The increase was driven by Russia's invasion of Ukraine, which increased competition for supplies as countries attempted to switch away from Russian oil and gas.

+Overall North Sea production of oil and gas fell by 16.8% in 2021 to 76 million tons of oil equivalent.

-Scotland's public sector revenue was said to be equivalent to £13,463 per person, £221 less than the UK average.
+Scotland's total public sector revenue was said to be equivalent to £13,463 per person, £221 less than the UK average.

+Excluding North Sea revenue, it was £12,831 per person, or £805 less than the UK average

+The report said the figures "continue to be affected by the coronavirus pandemic, which had an ongoing and significant impact on global public sector finances."
-The data was calculated by Scottish government statisticians as part of the annual Government Expenditure and Revenue Scotland (Gers) report.

-The public spending statistics have been at the centre of the debate over Scottish independence in recent years.
+The data was calculated by Scottish government statisticians, with the annual report having been at the centre of the debate over independence in recent years.

+Deputy First Minister John Swinney, who is Scotland's acting finance secretary, said the continued rise in oil and gas prices was likely to see North Sea revenues grow to £13bn next year, which he said would cause Scotland's deficit to fall faster than the UK's.

+He added: "Even without North Sea receipts, the record revenue generated was sufficient to cover all day-to-day devolved spending as well as all social security spending in Scotland, including the state pension."